alan-turing-institute/AutisticaCitizenScience/get-involved/README.md

 ![](https://i.imgur.com/tmk03A7.png)

 Here is a more detailed look at the different skills and roles needed for the platform.
-Zoom in for a closer look!
+Click to expand the image for a closer look!

 ![](https://i.imgur.com/zP5MlP3.png)